okuvshynov/rlscout/README.md

 ## LIFO order notes

+### revisiting M2 ANE again

+Based on synthetic test, with 256 batch size for 2 residual blocks it takes [0.022ms per sample](scripts/m2_ane_benchmark.csv#L19), so the throughput is ~45k samples per second.
+With 1000 rollouts per move that would be equivalent to 45 moves per second.

+What do we observe in practice for self-play is [~23k moves per 10 minute](scripts/m2_ane_moves_per_minute.log), thus, 38 moves per second which is pretty good.

+With 2 threads we get 24.8k moves per 10 minute, thus, 41 moves per second which is even better.

+### micro-batching for self-play

+if we will run quantized to fp8 on H100, we might expect 4x from quantization + ~5-6x from new HW.
+That would mean ~2M per second per GPU.
+If we have MPMC queue for 8 GPU workers, that's 16M/s operations which might have quite some overhead.

+So, we can probably proceed with hybrid approach: do the same MPMC, but for entire batches, not individual samples.

 ### quantization (post-training)

 just used in benchmark on A100. fp16 is ~2x more throughput and int8 2x more.